gz97/books-read/The-Phoenix-Project-Gene-Kim.md

 ## Way 2: Feedback Loops
 ![alt text](image-2.png)

 - Create and facilitate fast feedback from the customers
+- Limit the amount of re-work and fix quality
 - Understand and monitor internal and external processes and customers
+- Create a better cooperation between Development and IT Operations – “shared goals and shared pain”
+- Create the quality at the source by placing the feedback loops as early as possible
+- Make work wait times visible.
+This will ensure that you're aware of your processes and when they'll be complete, and when new ones can be picked up
+-
+-

 ## Way 3: Continual Experimentation and Learning
 ![alt text](image-3.png)

 - Take risks and learn from failure
 - Continuously experiment to improve the process, daily work
 - Test the system for resilience and security holes

-# What is DevOps?
+- Allocating at least 20 percent of Development and IT operations cycles toward non-functional requirements
+- Build and maintain trust